mdickinson/rounders/README.md

 - Finalise and document mechanisms for adding support for custom types.
 - Improve performance of `round`, especially for the `float` type, with the aid of a C extension if necessary.
+- Better document the pitfalls of `round` applied to binary floats (especially for directed rounding modes, where `round` is not idempotent).